Far-From-Here-studio/BOTD-Unity6/README.md

 Implemented the FFH template
 FSR2 + realtime GI setup

-=> you can load BOTD gameplay content by loading BootStrapDemo.unity (which have the global volumes for sky etc) Then use the SceneLoader gameObject to load the full BOTD ScenesList, press play
+=> you can load BOTD gameplay content by loading BootStrapDemo.unity(which have the global volumes for sky etc) in Assets/FarFromHere/..
+Then use the SceneLoader gameObject to load the full BOTD ScenesList, press play

 Enjoy :)